Small – Underarm (buttoned) 94cm. Length 70cm.

 This kit includes a colour-printed pattern card with full instructions in all sizes and all the yarn required to make Graceknot Jacket in your chosen size.

-This design is available in a choice of ten colours of Hebridean 3 Ply, Graceknot is shown here in Sea Anemone.
+This design can be ordered in any of our available Hebridean 3 Ply colours, Graceknot is shown here in Sea Anemone.

 I can still recall many of the inside covers of my school jotters: by the time the last term of the year ended I had covered every millimetre of space with drawings and doodles surreptitiously done whilst listening to a lecture I considered, in my youthful folly, to be tedious and boring.
 In my teenage years, I would invariably grace the empty page with a depiction of whichever musician or actor was my heart-throb of the moment, and then I would gradually fill all the spaces with doodle designs, each one creating a different space for the next in a similar fashion to Celtic manuscripts.
 My Graceknot design is typical of such a doodle and it was the first knitted knot I designed which started and ended with a single stitch.